minimo-io/cubiq-front/src/lib/data/posts/6-beer-app-en.md

     avatar: /me.jpeg
 ---

-BeerChain is as a proof-of-concept app for those of us willing to use bitcoin as money, not just as one more speculative asset, so we can buy our craft 6-packs using satoshis, instead of just sitting above them.
+HopChain is as a proof-of-concept app for those of us willing to use bitcoin as money, not just as one more speculative asset, so we can buy our craft 6-packs using satoshis, instead of just sitting above them.

 Beers will be delivered by 3rd party #bitcoin friendly retail stores.